 Secure software does not happen by itself.
 It requires consistently applied methodologies across the organization; methodologies that conform to stated policies, objectives, and principles.
 The objective is to produce secure code, the policy is that all of development must abide by secure coding principles that have been laid down, communicated, and staff has been trained on.

-To ensure that Oracle products are developed with consistently high security assurance, and that developers avoid common insecure coding practices, Oracle employs formal secure coding standards.
+To ensure that Oracle products are developed with consistently high security assurance, and to help developers avoid common coding mistakes, Oracle employs formal secure coding standards.

 Oracle Secure Coding Standards are a roadmap and guide for developers in their efforts to produce secure code.
 They discuss general security knowledge areas such as design principles, common vulnerabilities, etc. and provide specific guidance on topics such as data validation, data privacy, CGI, user management, and more.

 All Oracle developers must be familiar with these standards, and apply them when designing and building products.
 The coding standards have been developed over a number of years and incorporate best practices as well as lessons learned from continued vulnerability testing by Oracle’s internal product assessment team.
 Oracle ensures that developers are familiar with its coding standards by requiring that they undergo secure coding training.
 The Secure Coding Standards are a key component of Oracle Software Security Assurance and adherence to the Standards is assessed and validated throughout the useful life of all Oracle's products.